Panel 1

 To show the trend in electricity consumption for the ATECO category "I - Accommodation and Food Service Activities".

-The indicator has no direct reference to specific regulations or legal obligations.
+The indicator has no direct references to specific regulatory elements nor regulatory obligations.

-In the future, it would be desirable to obtain average electricity, water, and gas consumption data by type of accommodation facility.
+It is desirable for the future to be able to have the average consumption of electricity, but also of water and gas by type of accommodation facility.

 National, Regional